-- The extraction of teeth for orthodontic treatment.
+- Removing teeth for orthodontic purposes.

-- The extraction of teeth due to pain or infection.
+- Taking out teeth due to pain or infection.

-- The extraction of a broken tooth.
+- Extracting a fractured tooth.

-However, tooth extraction may not be your only option.
-If you’re experiencing tooth pain, we may still be able to provide you with quick relief while saving your tooth in the process.
-But early detection is crucial.
+Nevertheless, tooth extraction might not be your sole choice.
+If you’re grappling with toothache, we might still be able to offer prompt relief while also salvaging your tooth.
+Yet, early detection is vital.

-- Severe tooth pain.
+- Intense tooth pain.

-- Pain that worsens with pressure or chewing.
+- Pain intensifying with pressure or while chewing.

 - Swollen gums around the tooth or teeth.

-- Signs of gum disease such as discolouration, bleeding or a bad odour.
+- Indications of gum disease like discolouration, bleeding, or unpleasant odour.

-Based on the preference of the dentist and the patient, a local anesthetic will be used to numb the areas where the tooth will be extracted.
-Sedation may also be available if it’s required.
-Our oral surgeons use a minimally invasive technique to remove teeth as gently as possible.
-Your comfort and quick recovery are our top priority.
+Depending on the choice of both the dentist and the patient, a local anesthetic will be administered to numb the regions around the tooth slated for extraction.
+In situations where needed, sedation could also be provided.
+Our oral surgeons employ a minimally invasive approach to extract teeth in the gentlest manner possible, prioritizing your ease and swift recuperation.

 Contact us today